 When an RFP makes sense

-And speaking of internal capabilities, an RFP will force you to take a good, hard look at yourselves and your email marketing processes.
+An RFP will force you to take a good, hard look at your business goals and your email marketing processes.
 You have to be crystal clear on your requirements now and your projected plans in order to put together an RFP that will do you any good.

 Making an apples to apples comparison of ESPs